juhasev/sample-ninja-help/dynamic-profiling-page.md

 This tab displays all variables that are being used in either **Project Qualifications** or in **Sample Balancing**.
 The list by default is sorted by the most frequently used variable.
 The frequency is indicated as a progress bar which is calculated comparing the variable to the most used variable.
 The X multiplier indicates how many projects have used this variable in the selected reporting period.

 #### Hydration
 This column displays the current hydration percent in percent % out of the subscribed **Sub Panel** members.
+The selected time period filter has no impact on hydration.

 #### Actions
 Click on the gear icon to bring up **Dynamic Profiling Settings** for the variable.